When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 2. prepare the evidence checklist in one folder;

-3. submit a lane-specific intake via the form above;
+3. submit a purpose-specific appraisal request via the form above;

 4. review engagement scope and assumptions before any payment decision.

-That sequence usually resolves 70% of confusion before value discussion begins.
+That sequence usually resolves a category-dependent amount of confusion before value discussion begins.

 Continue to qualified pottery appraisal